CalebFunderburk/React-Portfolio/README.md

 ### Description

-The purpose of this project was to provide myself with a platform to showcase my work and experience as a software developer.
+The purpose of this project was to provide myself with a platform to showcase my work and experience as a Developer.

 ### User Story